cloojure/cljs-template-0/README.md

 To clean all compiled files:

-  lein clean
+  lein clean    # very important if build crashes & corrupt output files remain

 To run Doo tests:

-  lein clean ; lein doo phantom test once   # run the tests once and exit lein clean ; lein doo phantom test        # rerun the tests after every file edit
+  lein doo  phantom  test once    # run the tests once and exit (note: not `phantomjs`) lein doo  phantom  test         # rerun the tests after every file edit lein doo  chrome   test         # can also test using Chrome browser

 You can also test in the Chrome browser: